encoreshao/quote-master/README.md

 ### Key Features:

+- Search Engine: Quickly using a keyword search and access a dedicated results page.
 - Bookmark Management: Easily organize and access your bookmarks.
 - Extensions: Quick access extensions directly from the new tab page.
 - Downloads: Quick access downloads directly from the new tab page.